 - Start discussing real problems with them and encourage them to share their feedback.

 ADVANTAGES OF GROWTH MINDSET:

 When students adopt a growth mindset, they may experience school as an exciting place to grow.
 They learn to accept challenges as an opportunity to develop them.
-They never think, I’m not good at this, I can’t do this.
+They never think I’m not good at this, I can’t do this.
 They work hard to learn them.
 They think positively in critical situations and they work hard to learn some skills.
 They increase their academic engagement in school.
 They believe in themselves.
 Students with a growth mindset bring their hardest efforts to their work.
-Reducing stress, higher motivation, better work relationships, and reducing anxiety and depression are some from many benefits of a growth mindset.
+Reducing stress, higher motivation, better work relationships, and reducing anxiety and depression are some of the many benefits of a growth mindset.